 "St. Louis and It's Maps: A Map History Panel at the St. Louis Mercantile Library at UMSL" A discussion featuring a local panel of map experts chaired by St. Louis Mercantile Library Director John N. Hoover.
 Advance tickets are required.
 Tickets are $10 for members or $12 for non-members.
 For tickets or information please call Amanda Schneider at 314-516-7248 or e-mail email@example.com.

 "Uncle Tom's Cabin" as Visual Culture.
 Authur Jo-Ann Morgan, Professor of Art History in the Department of African American Studies and the Department of Art at Western Illinois University, will discuss the topic of her recent book of the same title.
 This talk is part of the library's speaker series St. Louis in its Golden Age, 1840-1880.
 Tickets are $10 for members or $12 for non-members.
 For tickets or information please call Amanda Schneider at 314-516-7248 or e-mail firstname.lastname@example.org.

 March 28, 2015 from 1:00pm to 3:00pm

-"The Shifting Socio—Political Meanings of George Caleb Bingham's Jolly Flat Boatmen Pictures" Lecture featuring Joan Stack, Curator of Art Collections, State Historical Society of Missouri.
+"The Shifting Socio–Political Meanings of George Caleb Bingham's Jolly Flat Boatmen Pictures" Joan Stack, Curator of Art Collections, State Historical Society of Missouri, will discuss the hidden meanings in these iconic river images.
+Final installment of the Library's speaker series St. Louis in its Golden Age, 1840-1880.
 Tickets are $10 for members or $12 for non-members.
 Please call 314-516-7248 to RSVP.